OlivierGaland/CashFactory/README.md

 Day to day management :

-- Bookmarks for applications is available on a web interface on host (http server port 80)
+- Bookmarks for applications is available on a web interface on host (http server port 80) Note if you install it on a machine already using port 80 (like a NAS for instance) you can change the Webserver port in docker-compose.yaml from "80:80" to "your_custom_port:80"
 - Docker management for container and applications command/log is available on a web interface (Portainer) on host (http server port 9000)

 License :